Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	who contributed $10,000 or more.
 This list should be headed by the label Grand Patrons.
 After that, the program should list the remaining donors.
 That list should be headed Patrons.
-If there are no donors in one of the categories, the program should print the word ¡°none.¡± Aside from displaying two categories, the program need do no sorting.
+If there are no donors in one of the categories, the program should print the word "none."
+Aside from displaying two categories, the program need do no sorting.
 	7. Write a program that reads input a word at a time until a lone q is entered.
 The program should then report the number of words that began with vowels, the number that began with consonants, and the number that fit neither of those categories.
 One approach is to